-We have financed our operations to date principally through the sale of equity securities and debt financing.
-During the years ended December 31, 2020 and 2019, we received aggregate net proceeds of \$10.5 million and \$15.0 million, respectively, from debt and equity offerings, and \$0.7 million and \$0.3 million, respectively, from the exercise of warrants to purchase common stock.
-As of December 31, 2020, we had \$3.0 million of cash and cash equivalents, including \$50 thousand of restricted cash.
+We have financed our operations to date principally through the sale of equity securities and debt financings.
+During the years ended December 31, 2021 and 2020, we received proceeds of \$45.6 million and \$0.7 million, respectively, from exercises of warrants by institutional investors, and \$1.0 million and \$9.5 million, respectively, from the credit agreement with an institutional investor.
+As of December 31, 2021, we had \$22.8 million of cash and cash equivalents, which includes \$5.2 million of cash received in connection with the merger with Obalon and \$50 thousand of restricted cash.
+During March of 2021, the Company received confirmation from the SBA that the PPP Loan was forgiven in full including all interest incurred and in June of 2021, the credit agreement was paid in full.